 It is a novel coronavirus.
 Novel means new.
 No human had ever been infected.
-Scientists look at previous epidemics, such as H1N1, SARS and the 1918 “Spanish” flu (plus seasonal flu viruses) and current COVID-19 in other countries, to try to determine what will happen here.
-For example, most of the prior pandemics had “waves” of infections, so that is why scientist are predicting them now.
-But, we don’t really know what will happen.
+Scientists look at previous epidemics, such as H1N1, SARS, and the 1918 “Spanish” flu (plus seasonal flu viruses) and current COVID-19 in other countries, to try to determine what will happen here.
+For example, most of the prior pandemics had “waves” of infections, so that is why scientists are predicting them now.
+But we don’t really know what will happen.
 The past does not always predict the future.

-For example, now we know that it spreads though airborne suspensions, or aerosols, within closed spaces, etc. There is lower risk from contaminated surfaces.
-The higher the density of people, the more risky.
-For example 6 people living in a 850 sq.ft.
+For example, now we know that it spreads through airborne suspensions, or aerosols, within closed spaces, etc. There is a lower risk from contaminated surfaces.
+The higher the density of people, the riskier.
+For example, 6 people living in an 850 sq.ft.
 2 bedroom home vs. 2 people.
 Wearing face masks, hand washing, and social distancing are very important.

 Mandatory vs. voluntary requirements – my personal face mask example

 Almost all active residential appraisers are going into homes so they can stay in business.
 They wear face masks and other PPE.
 I am using this an example as you deal with it every time you do interior appraisals.
 Note: I quit doing interior observation appraisals in February because of the virus risk.
 Also, I was not comfortable doing them without going inside as the values were less reliable, in my opinion.
 Also, I know a lot about COVID-19’s risk factors from a scientific view.
 I am a scientist, although I have not worked in labs for many years.

 I have known about the virus since January and started writing about it in this newsletter on February 21.
 My California county started mandatory shelter in place in mid-March, one of the first in the country.